 Scott M. Rovner, DVM

 Dr. Rovner founded Roscoe Village Animal Hospital in 2005, achieving a lifetime goal of creating a place where he and his staff could provide the kind of medical care consistent with his passion for animal well-being.
 He spent many long hours conceiving the hospital’s design and planning for the kind of facility that would provide the best available care to patients and clients.
-He continues to find ways of improving Roscoe Village Animal Hospital and prides himself on staying abreast of cutting edge medical ideas and technologies.
-One of his more recent acquisitions is a in hospital stem cell laboratory which is providing therapies for previously untreatable medical conditions.
+He continues to find ways of improving Roscoe Village Animal Hospital and prides himself on staying abreast of cutting-edge medical ideas and technologies.
+One of his more recent acquisitions is an in-hospital stem cell laboratory that is providing therapies for previously untreatable medical conditions.
 Dr. Rovner graduated from The University of Iowa with a B.A. in Biology.
 He received his degree of Doctor of Veterinary Medicine from Iowa State University.
 He has been practicing in the Roscoe Village – Lakeview area since graduating from veterinary school.
-Dr Rovner is a medical consultant for Medivet Biological stem cell company.
-He has developed ground breaking treatments using stem cell and platelet rich plasma for various diseases in dogs and cats.
-He is involved in the local community through speaking at schools, community programs, and sponsoring various animal fund raisers.
-Dr. Rovner is a member of the American Animal Hospital Association, the Humane Society American Veterinary Medical Association and the American Feline Practitioner Association.
-In his spare time he enjoys boating, exercising, reading veterinary journals, and playing tennis.
+Dr. Rovner is a medical consultant for Medivet Biological stem cell company.
+He has developed groundbreaking treatments using stem cells and platelet-rich plasma for various diseases in dogs and cats.
+He is involved in the local community through speaking at schools, community programs, and sponsoring various animal fundraisers.
+Dr. Rovner is a member of the American Animal Hospital Association, the Humane Society American Veterinary Medical Association, and the American Feline Practitioner Association.
+In his spare time, he enjoys boating, exercising, reading veterinary journals, and playing tennis.